CSA-FEDERATE/Proposed-BuildingBlocks/BB-CEST/Operations-and-Maintenance/Monitoring-and-Observability/BB_Eclipse_AnkaiosDashboard.md

 ## BB Usage
 <!-- Example on how to use BB or link to documentation.
 Should include code snippets, information about usage,
 trainings, skills, examples and how-to's. -->
+The Ankaios Dashboard provides a web-based UI for monitoring and managing workloads running in an Ankaios cluster.
+Users can view workload status, create/modify/delete workloads, and inspect dependency graphs.
+See https://github.com/eclipse-ankaios-dashboard/ankaios-dashboard for installation and usage.

 ## Known Implementation
 https://github.com/eclipse-ankaios-dashboard/ankaios-dashboard